Paraphilic infantilism: With diaper fetishism

+With BDSM

+In some cases, paraphilic infantilism can involve elements of BDSM.
+For example, the pseudo-forced used of childish clothing and/or diapers as a way of establishing a power dynamic of dominance and submission, as well as for scenes involving punishment and humiliation.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM) states that along with other behaviors, sexual masochists "...may have a desire to be treated as a helpless infant and clothed in diapers ('infantilism')" and this association is repeated by others.
 Masochism appears to be particularly important for female infantilists.

 Psychologists D. Richard Laws and William O'Donohue state that "Although infantilism is classified as a sexual masochism in the DSM-IV and DSM-IV-TR, it is questionable whether the criteria for sexual masochism are always met.
 For example, if the infantile role playing does not involve feelings of humiliation and suffering, then the diagnosis of sexual masochism would not be appropriate and a diagnosis of infantilism as a paraphilia [not otherwise specified] is warranted."
 Sexologist John Money, in his book Lovemaps describes paraphilic infantilism as a possible "...adjunctive to masochistic discipline and humiliation."
 Sexologist William B. Arndt considers paraphilic infantilism to combine forms of fetishism, transvestism and masochism.
 Wilhelm Stekel considered sado-masochistic practices to be variant behavior arising from psychosexual infantilism.

 A potential connection between paraphilic infantilism and sadomasochism has been noted in the Polish publication, Przegląd Seksuologiczny.
 Research results within the publication indicated that 28% of those paraphilic infantilists surveyed reported an interest in BDSM.

-Pedophilia
+With cross-dressing

+Some adult babies may also engage in cross-dressing by wearing clothes which are stereotypically associated with the opposite gender.
+This subset of the AB community is typically made up of males dressing in "feminine" styles of clothing.
+(This specific behavior is often referred to as being a "sissy baby".)

+People who are attracted to masochistic forms of infantilism may participate in forcible cross-dressing.

+With furry fandom

+At the intersection of paraphilic infantilism, diaper fetishism and the furry fandom exist the "babyfur" and "diaperfur" subgenres.

+Like others in the furry fandom, "babyfurs" and "diaperfurs" enjoy creating and roleplaying as unique and personalized animal characters, but generally with characters that may be considered younger, exhibit anthropomorphic childlike qualities, wear diapers (potentially under and/or over a fursuit), etc.